 Inverters are necessary with a solar panel installation because they change the DC power being produced by the solar panels to usable AC energy consumed by your home.
 Catch up on the basics of what microinverters are here.
 Rather than one central inverter for each solar system, we typically use microinverters on residential systems for a few important reasons.
+Aside from also being a B Corporation and helping other companies lead in sustainability, using microinverters helps distinguish Ipsun Solar.

 - Microinverters are modular unlike string inverters.
 Therefore if one panel is shaded it will not affect the surrounding panels attached to the string.
 If your solar installer used a regular string inverter and one panel was shaded or stopped working it would take down all panels attached to the string.
 (Similar to old Christmas lights...
 If one goes out, they all go out.)